-Amazon sellers work hard to get each and every sale.
-As Amazon is an increasingly competitive landscape, where once-empty niches are now flooded with new sellers, every customer your business gets is all the more valuable.
+Acquiring customers is hard work.
+As Amazon is increasingly competitive and flooded with new sellers, every customer you can get is all the more valuable.

 Email Marketing and Customer Lifetime Value